 Ms. Smith is a Licensed Professional Counselor with a Master’s Degree in Counseling from Argosy University.
 She specializes in the unique behavioral health needs of a first responder population.
 As a mother of a firefighter and daughter of a former police officer, she also recognizes the challenges faced by family members of first responders.
 She has specialized training in working with first responders and actively treats this population.
 Ms. Smith is a regular contributor to the Enforce Health App for Law Enforcement, writing and speaking on behavioral health topics relevant to a first responder population.

 John Azar-Dickens, Ph.D.

 Dr. Azar-Dickens is a Licensed Psychologist and a mandated police officer.
-He serves part-time with the City of Rome Police Department, where he regularly works a patrol officer.
-Dr. Azar-Dickens created the Enforce Health App, which is a website and Smartphone app with health and wellness educational materials for first responders.
+He serves part-time with the City of Rome Police Department, where he regularly works as a patrol officer.
 He is also a presenter for the prestigious Force Science Institute, where he trains officers around the country on behavioral science principles in police use of force and de-escalation.